gregory-ledenev/Vert.x-EasyRouting/README.md

 #### @BodyParam

-Use the `@BodyParam` annotation to bind HTTP body content to a method argument:
+Use the `@BodyParam` annotation to bind HTTP body content to a method parameter:

 ```java
 @HttpMethods.POST("/users")